Stay up-to-date in pulmonary and critical care. No spam.

 Low tidal volume ventilation is considered standard care for ARDS, but as with any “standard” care implemented by flawed human beings and our systems, it is not perfectly practiced, 100% of the time.
-To be sure, many patients with ARDS who are not optimally treated with lung protective ventilation will survive.
-But for how long?
+But what about at top academic institutions?

 What They Did